Jury Members Residence Sigrid 2026-2027

-Catherine Anyango Grünewald is a Kenyan-born Stockholm-based visual artist, illustrator, and educator whose work spans drawing, moving image, and graphic narrative.
-Internationally exhibited, Catherine is known for her psychologically charged, atmospheric style and for engaging themes of justice, history, and human experience.
-In 2010 her graphic novel adaptation of Joseph Conrad’s Heart of Darkness was published to critical acclaim and has been translated into eight languages.
-Her most recent major work is the graphic novel Dead Man Walking: Graphic Edition (2025), created with Sister Helen Prejean and Rose Vines.
-In this adaptation of Prejean’s landmark memoir on the death penalty, Catherine’s drawings bring a visceral and human dimension to the story, amplifying its ethical and emotional complexity for a new generation of readers.
-Catherine's drawing work uses the materiality of drawing tools to explore meaning, exploiting the physical properties of pencil and eraser to render events with realism, but to also explore unseen dimensions.
-Her drawings tackle the historical and contemporary systemic oppression of characters who have been marginalised and underrepresented.
-The process and labour invested in the work is a direct homage to the subjects, victims of violent domestic or institutional crimes.
-In 2019 she was awarded the Navigator Art on Paper Prize, the world’s largest award for work on paper.
-Catherine taught at the Royal College of Art in London for ten years and is now a Senior Lecturer in Illustration at Konstfack in Stockholm.
-Catherine is the great grand daughter of Swedish painter Sigrid Hjertén - whose name has inspired Residence Sigrid.
+Catherine Anyango Grünewald is a Kenyan-born, Stockholm-based visual artist, illustrator, and educator whose work spans drawing, moving image, and graphic narrative.
+Internationally exhibited, Catherine is known for her psychologically charged visual language and for exploring themes of justice, history, and human experience.
+Her acclaimed graphic novel adaptation of Joseph Conrad’s Heart of Darkness (2010) has been translated into eight languages, while her recent work Dead Man Walking: Graphic Edition (2025), created with Sister Helen Prejean and Rose Vines, revisits questions of ethics and the death penalty for contemporary audiences.
+Catherine’s drawing practice addresses histories of systemic oppression and marginalized lives through the materiality of pencil and eraser.
+She taught at the Royal College of Art in London for ten years and is now Senior Lecturer in Illustration at Konstfack in Stockholm.
+In 2019, Catherine received the Navigator Art on Paper Prize.
+She is the great-granddaughter of Swedish painter Sigrid Hjertén, whose name inspired Residence Sigrid.

 Helene Boström is an established Swedish cultural entrepreneur and curator, founder of Konst-ig, an internationally renowned bookstore and platform that brings the best contemporary art books and publications into public and unexpected spaces.
 Through Konst-ig she has initiated exhibitions and collaborations that connect artists with broader audiences beyond traditional contexts.
 Her work focuses on creating accessible encounters with contemporary art and design publications and fostering dialogue between artists, institutions, and the public through innovative curatorial formats focused on books.

-matali crasset is a French designer based in Paris whose work spans across product design, furniture, architecture, and social design.
+matali crasset is a French designer whose work spans across product design, furniture, architecture, and social design.
 Known for her modular and colorful aesthetic, she explores design as a tool for new ways of living, often questioning conventional domestic and social structures.
 After working with Philippe Starck in the 1990s, she founded Matali Crasset Productions in 1998.
-Her work has been widely exhibited internationally, including at the Centre Pompidou and the Museum of Modern Art, and ranges from furniture and interiors to public spaces, cultural institutions, and experimental social projects. matali lives and works in Paris.
+Her work has been widely exhibited internationally, including at the Centre Pompidou and the Museum of Modern Art, and ranges from furniture and interiors to public spaces, cultural institutions, and experimental social projects. matali lives and works in Paris, France.

 Eva Livijn-Olin is a Swedish art consultant and former gallery owner, but she is probably best known for her private home on Karlaplan in Stockholm, which she has opened up for art exhibitions.
 A personal and intimate gesture that the art world takes seriously, because it is not just any exhibition.
 How many people, for example, open an exhibition of new video works by Nathalie Djurberg and Hans Berg, at home?
 In recent years, Eva has also developed a special interest in contemporary art that explores race, gender and identity within the African diaspora.
 Of course, an exhibition about this was also presented at home, in collaboration with curator Sir Isaac Julien.
 Namely Rock My Soul II (Stockholm) which showed 25 female artists with connections to the field.
 With Eva, the art world becomes a little more international, a little more intimate and a lot more fun.

-Cristina Ljungberg is born in the United States and lives in Stockholm.
+Cristina Ljungberg is a philanthropist, impact investor, and arts patron based in Stockholm and born in the United States.
 She is the founder of Firestorm Foundation, an initiative dedicated to advancing the visibility and recognition of women and non-binary artists through exhibitions, acquisitions, publications, and cultural collaborations.
-Through Firestorm, she supports artists whose work expands the narrative of contemporary art while also investing in future scholarship by supporting publications and master’s students researching overlooked artists and art histories.
-She is also the co-founder of The Case for Her, a philanthropic investment portfolio focused on women’s health and wellbeing, with particular emphasis on menstrual health and sexual and reproductive health.
-Through this work she has helped catalyse global attention and funding for issues historically overlooked in health and development.
-Cristina is an impact investor, arts patron, and philanthropist active across global and Nordic philanthropic networks.
-Cristina works to mobilize capital and collaboration around systems change in health, gender equality, and culture, and convenes leaders across sectors through initiatives including the Nordic Philanthropy Summit.
-Cristina is also a partner at Influence Film, supporting documentary filmmaking that drives social impact and sits on the board of several organizations including Acumen and Co-Chair at Maverick Collective.
+Through Firestorm, Cristina supports artistic practices that broaden contemporary art narratives while investing in future scholarship and emerging researchers.
+She is also co-founder of The Case for Her, a philanthropic investment portfolio focused on women’s health and wellbeing, particularly menstrual, sexual, and reproductive health.
+Through her philanthropic and cultural work, Cristina mobilizes capital and collaboration around gender equality, health, and culture, convening leaders across sectors through initiatives including the Nordic Philanthropy Summit.
+She is also a partner at Influence Film and serves on the boards of several international organizations.

 Dr. Alexandra Loske is a British-German art historian, curator, and writer specializing in the history and theory of color.
-She is a Research Associate at the University of Sussex, a lecturer at the Roundtable 92NY in New York, and the curator of the Royal Pavilion & Historic Buildings in Brighton, UK.
-Alexandra is also a Fellow of the Society of Antiquaries and serves on the board of the Deutsches Farbenzentrum.
-Alexandra’s research focuses on historical color concepts and the cultural meanings of color in art and design, with particular attention to the eighteenth and nineteenth centuries and the overlooked contribution of women in color history.
-She has curated several exhibitions on color and authored many influential publications including Colour: A Visual History (2019), TASCHEN’s substantial The Book of Colour Concepts (2024), and The Artist’s Palette (2024), which explore the development of color theory and its application in visual culture.
-Through her curatorial and broadcasting work, her writing, and public lectures, Alexandra has become an important voice in contemporary discussions on color, bridging art history, material culture, and social history.
-Alexandra will be the first writer in residence in Collioure - as a special guest of honor invited by Paola Bjäringer - together with artist Catherine Anyango Grünewald.
+She is curator of the Royal Pavilion & Historic Buildings in Brighton, UK, a Research Associate at the University of Sussex and the V&A Museum in London, and a lecturer at Roundtable 92NY in New York.
+A Fellow of the Society of Antiquaries and board member of the Deutsches Farbenzentrum, Alexandra is recognized as a leading voice on the cultural and historical meanings of color.
+Her research focuses on color concepts and the overlooked contributions of women to color history.
+She has curated several exhibitions and authored influential publications including Colour: A Visual History (2019), The Book of Colour Concepts (2024), and The Artist’s Palette (2024).
+Through her curatorial work, writing, and public lectures, Alexandra bridges art history, material culture, and contemporary discourse on color.

 Johan Pousette is a Swedish exhibition curator, consultant, and editor of a new publication on international residency practice.
 His curatorial practice includes larger biennale projects as GIBCA in Sweden and the October Salon in Belgrade, and a large number of curated solo- and group shows.
 Johan is an advisor and board member for several organizations internationally and nationally, e.g. Dupont Underground in Washington DC, Transcultural Exchange in Boston, ResArtis Worldwide Network of Arts Residencies, and co-founder of the culture organization Facilitator.
 Former head of unit at the Swedish Arts Grants Committee and responsible for IASPIS (Sweden's international program for visual and fine arts and the country's largest residency program), Contemporary Art Manager at Riksutställningar, Founding Director of Baltic Art Center, and expert advisor to the Nordic Council of Ministers on artist residency programmes.